E-lopez/GettingAndCleanningData/codebook.md

 ##Variable description

-"Elements" "Description" "Class"
+**Subject**
-"1" "Subject" "A number from 1 to 30 represents each one of the participants on the study" "Integer" "2" "Activity" "Each one of the subjects was aked to perform one of the six
+A number from 1 to 30 represents each one of the participants on the study Class = Integer

+**Activity**
+Each one of the subjects was aked to perform one of the six activities listed under this variable:
+*Walking
+*Walking Upstairs
+*Walking Downstairs
+*Sitting
+*Standing
+*Laying
+Class = Character

+**Variables**
-                        activities listed under this variable: Walking, Walking Upstairs, Walking Downstairs Sitting, Standing and Laying" "Character" "3" "Variables" "Contains the mean of it´s values, according to subject and particular activity" "Numeric"
+Contains the mean of itÂ´s values, according to subject and particular activity Class = Numeric

 ##Variable Names